Hit the Ground Running 1 : Guns A'Blaze

 Up above, the confusion has given way to men climbing out the window, but they can’t fit through more than one at a time, and slowly at that.
 HA!
 Serves you right for not being a teenage girl instead of…line backers?
 Dock workers?
 Whatever, really big dudes.

 Apparently someone inside is a little more put together though, cause she hears yelling to take the stairs and the elevator.
 She hits the ground cleanly on both feet, ready to run, but not knowing where to.
-She’s only been to a city this big maybe three times, and she didn’t get long to look, but she doesn’t think this is DC or New York.
+It's too cold for LA, and she's only been to another city this big maybe three times.
+She didn't get long to look, but she doesn't think this is DC or New York.
 DC is kinda flatter, with some pretty obvious landmarks from even just a few floors up, and New York is tighter, restricted by the water that surrounds it.
 She does smell water.
 Okay, she smells sewage.
 Ick!
 What a time to have an oversensitive nose.

 The shouting is getting closer.
 She bought some time with her drop, but not enough to dawdle.
 Both ends of the alley she’s in look like they open up, but the left one looks like it has branches in it, which means options.
 Uncle Lenoir always said to keep your options open in a fight, so left it is once more.